edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppLLRPInventory/details/TagLocationAlgorithm.md

 ---
-title: App RFID LLRP Inventory - Tag Location Alogrithm
+title: App RFID LLRP Inventory - Tag Location Algorithm
 ---

-# App RFID LLRP Inventory - Tag Location Alogrithm
+# App RFID LLRP Inventory - Tag Location Algorithm

 Every tag is associated with a single `Location` which is the best estimation of the Reader and Antenna that this tag is closest to.